 This isn’t to say you can’t shoot for the stars and pitch the baker guy as a longer feature profile, and by all means keep thinking big like that.
 But a lot of writers do make good money off writing almost entirely service.
 The format isn’t the big, glorious fun of a feature but it is fast and rewarding and requires enough skill that not just anyone can do it.
 Get it right, though, and it’ll kick start the cashflow and open doors to gigs that will take you on the road.

-Navigate travel writing earnings and expenses with the expert guidance of New York Times writer Tim Neville.
+Navigate travel writing earnings and expenses with the expert guidance of New York Times contributor Tim Neville.

 The best travel articles involve more than just great writing.
 New York Times writer Tim Neville says the steps freelancers take before they sit down to write make all the difference.